ayyysh04z/isolate_research/README.md

 ## research on isolates :
-- includes diff implementation to check how multiple isolate affects UI rendering ,performance ,similarity with threads ,concurrency ,allocation of isolates created a isolate pool system similar to thread pool
+- includes diff implementation to check how multiple isolate affects UI rendering ,performance ,similarity with threads ,concurrency ,allocation of isolates

 - isolate pool idea: